It Ends with Us controversy

 Speculation about tensions intensified at the film's New York premiere on August 6, 2024.
 Lively appeared on the red carpet with co-stars, while Baldoni attended separately with his friends and family and did not pose with the main cast.
 At the premiere, Baldoni told Entertainment Tonight that he likely would not direct the film's potential sequel based on Hoover's follow-up novel, It Starts with Us (2022), and added "I think Blake Lively's ready to direct, that's what I think."[9]
 When Lively arrived on the red carpet, Baldoni's group was ushered into the basement of the building and placed in a smaller theater to watch the film instead of the main theater with cast.[14]
 He also did not introduce the film in the main theater prior to the screening, a role typically performed by the director.
 Lively and Hoover introduced the film instead.
 According to Baldoni's complaint, Lively and Reynolds had demanded Baldoni not attend the premiere at all.

-Further speculation arose when fans observed that several cast members and Hoover were not following or had unfollowed Baldoni on Instagram.[17][20]
-Hoover later disclosed in her deposition that she did so at Lively's request.[21]
+On the red carpet, Lively disclosed to E!
+News that her husband, Canadian-American actor Ryan Reynolds, wrote a scene that is a fan-favorite from the book despite not being credited as a writer on the film, sparking fan speculation about whether there were disputes with Baldoni over creative control.[17]
+Further speculation arose when fans observed that several cast members and Hoover were not following or had unfollowed Baldoni on Instagram.[17][21]
+Hoover later disclosed that she did so at Lively's request.[22]
 Canadian journalist Liz Plank, a friend of Baldoni and also his co-host of the podcast Man Enough, attended the premiere and posted about it to her Instagram but did not pose with Baldoni or mention him in any of her posts.[9]

 Social media traction

-On August 13, 2024, it was reported that Baldoni has hired crisis PR manager Melissa Nathan of The Agency Group (TAG).[24]
-Nathan has previously worked at Hiltzik Srategies, whose clients included the American actor Johnny Depp during his legal disputes with the American actress Amber Heard, Depp v.
+On August 13, 2024, it was reported that Baldoni had hired crisis PR manager Melissa Nathan of The Agency Group (TAG).[25]
+Nathan previously worked at Hiltzik Srategies, whose clients included the American actor Johnny Depp during his legal disputes with the American actress Amber Heard in Depp v.
 Heard and Depp v News Group Newspapers Ltd.[14] On August 14, the tabloid Page Six published claims that Baldoni made Lively upset when she heard he asked her trainer how much she weighed before shooting a scene in which he had to lift her, as he had a history of back pain.
 Lively had recently given birth when she began working on It Ends with Us and was reportedly uneasy with her weight.[9]

 Co-lead Brandon Sklenar supported Lively in the dispute.[26]